linode/docs/docs/websites/hosting-a-website.md

 ## Add DNS Records

 Now you need to point your domain name(s) at your Linode.
-This process can take a while, so please allow up to 24 hours for DNS changes to be reflected throughout the Internet.
+This process can take a while, so please allow up to 24 hours for DNS changes to be reflected throughout the internet.

 1. Log in to the [Linode Manager](https://manager.linode.com).
 2. Click the **DNS Manager** tab.